mayworms/mayworms.github.io/src/cv.md

 ### Honors and Awards
 **Rackham Merit Fellowship**
 University of Michigan
+2024 - present

 **University of Michigan School of Information (UMSI) Achievement Fellowship**
 University of Michigan
+2020 - 2022

 ---